LABORA-INF-UFG/PlugFest-O-RAN-2024/docs/faq.md

       - <p align="justify"> These modifications ensure that the Near-RT RIC can function effectively within our infrastructure, addressing the limitations present in the standard OSC versions.
    </p>

+**2. Why do we install modified versions of the A1 Mediator on the Near-RT RIC❓**